Battle of Pensacola (1814): Preparations at Pensacola

 General Jackson planned to drive the British from Pensacola in Spanish Florida, then march to New Orleans to defend the city against any British attack.
 His forces had been diminished due to desertions, so he was forced to wait for Brigadier General John Coffee and his volunteers before moving against the city.
 Jackson and Coffee met at Pierce's Stockade in Alabama.
 Jackson assembled a force of up to 4,000 men; he moved out towards Pensacola on November 2 and reached it on November 6.
-The forces in the Anglo-Spanish fort consisted of around 100 British infantry and a coastal battery, about 500 Spanish infantry, an unknown number of British and Spanish artillery, and an unknown number of Creek warriors.
+The forces in the Anglo-Spanish fort totaled 700 men.
+It consisted of about 500 Spanish infantry, with some Spanish artillery pieces, with around 200 British infantry and Creek warriors.
 Jackson first sent Major Henri Piere as a messenger under a white flag of truce to Spanish Governor Mateo González Manrique.
 However, the messenger approached the city and was fired upon by the garrison in Fort San Miguel.
 Jackson then sent a second messenger, this time a Spaniard, and offered to garrison the forts with Americans, who would hold them until relieved by Spanish troops; this would ensure Spain's neutrality in the conflict.
 Manrique rejected the offer.